 Recipe: Fructose Friendly Multigrain Pancakes With Chia Jam And Kefir – wheat free, fructose friendly

 I love to bake with different kinds of flour, especially gluten-free alternatives.
 They usually add a very interesting texture and unusual depth to a recipe.
-A mix of flours also increases the nutritional value of your food, just like these multigrain pancakes made from spelt, unhulled millet and buckwheat flour.
+A mix of flours also increases the nutritional value of your food, just like these multigrain pancakes made from spelt, unhulled millet (also known as browntop millet) and buckwheat flour.
 They are easy to prepare and an excellent excuse to use up your leftover flours!

 2 large eggs